xsip/CS2-SDK-EXAMPLE-V1/README.md

-# CS2 SDK Example
+# CS2 SDK Example Internal Base

 ## Example CS2 Hook Using [xsip/cs2-sdk-offsets-interfaces-dump](https://github.com/xsip/cs2-sdk-offsets-interfaces-dump)
 This base includes DX Hook using gameoverlayrenderer and CGameEntitySystem interface,
-as well as a example on how to use the SDK by retrieving the Local Player's health.
+as well as a example on how to use the SDK by retrieving the Local Player's health
+and a ESP.

+*Please note that this is not a ready to use cheat!*
+*This is a example on how to use  [xsip/cs2-sdk-offsets-interfaces-dump](https://github.com/xsip/cs2-sdk-offsets-interfaces-dump)*

 # How to setup
 This app is using submodules ( imgui, minhook & [xsip/cs2-sdk-offsets-interfaces-dump](https://github.com/xsip/cs2-sdk-offsets-interfaces-dump)  )
   So you need to clone with submodules